Our alumni are working in the industry. Here are some highlights of a few of them:

 Melissa (Cheffers) Kirchstein (2013) is living in Pagosa Springs, CO.
 She is performing in Cabaret (Frenchie), The Little Mermaid (Atina) and A Funny Thing Happened...
 Forum (a Protean) at the Pagosa Springs Center for the Arts.
 Other credits: The Music Man (Marian) at the Durango Arts Center and The Rocky Horror Show (Columbia) at the Strater Theatre, The Night Cap Club (Lorna), Cowboys Are My Weakness (Selway), A Chorus Line (Tricia) and featured ensemble in Beauty and the Beast and Les Miserables at the Pagosa Springs Center for the Arts.

-Amanda (Nuckolis) Linhardt works as a production assistant and scenic artist for Gothic Moon Productions and teaches at Orange County High School for the Arts.
+Amanda (Nuckolis) Linhardt (2011) worked as a production assistant and scenic artist for Gothic Moon Productions and currently teaches at Orange County High School for the Arts.

 Kierney Loucas (2016) stage managed Looseleaf's production of Romeo and Juliet and is off to Thessaloniki, Greece to serve as an intern at the performing arts department of the University of Thessaloniki.